 Art Show Application

 Applications are now open for participation in the Art Show.
 The admission fee is 10% of all sales, to be determined at the end of the convention.
 Artist payments will be sent within a month of the convention.
-Art Show entries are limited to 10 individual pieces to take up no more than a combined space of 4'×4' of vertical space, or 3'×2' of horizontal table space.
-Online applications close October 28, 2022.
+Art Show entries are limited to 10 individual pieces.
+Online applications close October 20, 2023, at 11:59pm.
 Applications are mostly first-come, first-served.

 Once you are accepted, we will send you the mail-in instructions and tips.
-Art may either be delivered to the Art Show by the artist in advance, or brought to the convention.
-Please mail artwork no later than Friday, October 21 (or as soon as your application is accepted, if after this date)—to ensure that it arrives well before Kumoricon 2022.
-Mailed artwork not received before November 4 will not be displayed.
-If you do not wish to ship your artwork or there is not time remaining to ship it, you can bring it to the convention.
+Art must be delivered to the Art Show by the artist in advance.
+Art can be brought to the convention on November 16, 2023, if unable to mail.
+This can be coordinated with staff through email.
+Please mail artwork no later than Friday, October 27 (or as soon as your application is accepted, if after this date)—to ensure that it arrives well before Kumoricon 2023.
+Artwork not received before November 6 will not be displayed.
+If you do not wish to ship your artwork, but still want to participate in the Art Show, please contact the Charity Manager for additional options.

 Kumoricon will supply boards for hanging 2-dimensional artwork and tables for the displaying of 3-dimensional works.
-An artist can display up to one 4'×4' board for 2-dimensional works or can display up to one-half table (3'×2') of 3-dimensional works.
-Protect your work: We will not be responsible for your models falling over—you display at your own risk.
+Protect your work: We will not be responsible for your models falling over—we will display according to how the artwork can sit/rest safely.
 If any special accommodations are needed, please notify the Art Show staff when registering.

 Kumoricon will not accept any artwork that does not follow these rules and/or display guidelines: